hailo-ai/hailo-rpi5-examples/README.md

 #### [Basic Pipelines (Python)](doc/basic-pipelines.md#hailo-rpi5-basic-pipelines)
   These pipelines are included in this repository.
 They demonstrate object detection, human pose estimation, and instance segmentation in an easy-to-use format.
   For installation instructions, see [Basic Pipelines Installation Guide](doc/basic-pipelines.md#installation).
+  #### NEW: Retrained networks support
+  This application includes support for using retrained detection models.
+For more information, see [Retraining Detection Models](doc/basic-pipelines.md#retraining-detection-models).

   ##### [Detection Example](doc/basic-pipelines.md#detection-example)
   ![Detection Example](doc/images/detection.gif)
   ##### [Pose Estimation Example](doc/basic-pipelines.md#pose-estimation-example)